 On one hand, it’s laughable that anyone would be willing to complete an application detailing his mother’s nationality or his naturalization number in order to join a civic organization.
 On the other hand it’s really disturbing that in 2010—the age of the internet—a nationwide fraternity that draws its philosophy from one of humankind’s darkest moments, continues to operate in the mainstream with apparently unrestricted access to leading politicians and public figures.

 If you are considering joining an organization such as this, take a breather and dedicate some time to learning the German language, literature, philosophy, and music instead.
-You will discover that the richness of Germanic culture has a lot to do with individuality and little with purity of blood.
+You will discover that the richness of Germanic culture has a lot to do with individuality and little with purity of race and blood.

 © Copyright 2009 Yaacov Apelbaum All Rights Reserved.